MyckaellS/Cafe-Sales-Cleanup/README.md

 ### Step 3: Handle Null and Blank Values

-The thrid step was the most tedious, as it involved handling the null and blank values.
+The third step was the most tedious, as it involved handling the null and blank values.
 I applied different impuation techniques depending on the field.
 I used:

 - Mean imputation for quantity and location
 - Forward fill for missing date values